Emresen54/Remoter/README.md

 - Works over local network (same Wi-Fi)
 - Each session generates a new token
+- QR code contains the token for faster connection
-- No installation required for client devices (browser-based)
+- No installation required for client devices

 ## Status

-V3 – Stable version with admin UI, QR connection, connection tracking and improved text handling
+V4 – Stable version with QR auto-connect, admin UI, and improved UX